 It is essential to gain prior relevant experience via freelance work, publishing articles for magazines, student newspapers, free/local papers, writing competitions, voluntary work etc. Features editors need to possess a good sense of humour, should have good general or current affairs knowledge and excellent oral and written communication, interpersonal, IT and creative skills.
 Employers look for candidates who are confident, organised, determined and resilient.

 Where to find out more

-Vacancies are advertised via the Internet, in the publication that is recruiting, in national newspapers, Media Week, UK Press Gazette, Campaign, and Broadcast.
+Vacancies are advertised via the Internet, in the publication that is recruiting, in national newspapers, Media Week, Press Gazette, Campaign and Broadcast.
 Many jobs receive little advertising, so networking, job shadowing and speculative applications are advisable.
 Directories such as Willings Press Guide and Benn's Media Directory may be useful for direct approaches to employers.
 Some employers operate graduate trainee schemes - early applications for such positions are advisable.